Skip to content

 Another interesting processor design is the ARM-based Fujitsu A64fx which is used in the Japanese Fugaku supercomputer which held the crown of fastest computer in the world from June 2020 until June 2022 when it was finally surpassed by the Frontier supercomputer.
 The A64fx processor was built specifically for supercomputers.
 Together with ARM, a new vector extension to the ARM instruction set was developed, Scalable Vector Extensions or SVE, which later became an official part of an update of the ARM architecture.
 The A64fx combines 48 or 52 cores on a chip with a very high bandwidth but relatively small memory system that uses the same technology as the supercomputer GPUs of NVIDIA.
 It could be used to build supercomputers that were not only as fast as GPU-based systems, but also almost as power-efficient, and performance was good even on some applications that are less suited for vectorisation but also don't run very good on traditional CPUs due to the lack of memory bandwidth in the latter.

 Matrix accelerators, although fairly new in the market, are also already starting to influence CPU instruction sets.
 IBM has added matrix instructions for both AI and linear algebra (the latter requiring single and double precision floating point) to the POWER10 processor.
-Intel has already some instructions in some CPUs but only for low-precision inference, but will add a new instruction set extension called AMX in Sapphire Rapids, a server CPU that should come out in late 2022 or early 2023.
-It is still only meant for AI applications, supporting 4 and 8-bit integers and Googles bfloat16 data format.
+Intel had already some instructions in some CPUs but only for low-precision inference, but really jumped upon this with a new instruction set extension called AMX launched with the Sapphire Rapids server CPUs that came out in 2023.
+It is still only meant for AI applications, supporting 8-bit integers and Googles bfloat16 data format.
+A later version, for the 2024 Granite Rapids processor, also supports FP16.
 Similarly the ARM V9-A instruction set adds Scalable Matrix Extensions to the architecture.
-As is the case for Intel, these extensions are also aimed at AI applications, supporting 8-bit integer and bfloat16 data formats.
+Instructions support 8, 16 and 32-bit integer computations, FP16, FP32 and bfloat16, and optionally, depending on the implementation, FP8 and FP64.
+As is the case with Intel AMX, many instructions are tailored to AI applications, but there are also some instructions (part of optional extensions) to make the instruction set very useful to traditional double precision scientific applications.

 Though these CPU instructions certainly don't make CPUs so fast that they beat GPUs, they also have two advantages over accelerators: there is no need to pass control to a remote processor, which can save some time, and there are no issues with data needing to be moved.
 Also, one should not forget that a single GPU card for a supercomputer easily costs three times or more as much as a single CPU socket with memory (and even more if the lower end SKUs in the CPU line are used), so a CPU doesn't need to be as fast as a GPU to be the most economical solution.